TKJElectronics/Balanduino/Firmware/hardware/Balanduino/README.md

 This is the Balanduino hardware add-on for the Arduino IDE.

-See the [Getting Started page](http://balanduino.com/get-started) for more information.
+See the [Getting Started page](http://balanduino.tkjelectronics.dk/get-started) for more information.

-For more information see the following sites: <http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware>, <http://code.google.com/p/arduino/wiki/Platforms1>, and <https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5---3rd-party-Hardware-specification> or send us an email at <support@tkjelectronics.com>.
+For more information see the following sites: <http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware>, <http://code.google.com/p/arduino/wiki/Platforms1>, and <https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5---3rd-party-Hardware-specification> or send us an email at <support@tkjelectronics.dk>.